 The UK has a world-leading research base that provides an excellent source of new ideas and discoveries.
 Through innovation, these discoveries can result in advances in our economy, social and cultural wellbeing and health.

-The Academy works to ensure sustained investment in engineering research and innovation by demonstrating the societal and economic benefits of engineering research and innovation.
+The Academy works to ensure sustained investment in engineering research and innovation by demonstrating the societal and economic benefits they can bring.

 Investing in UK R&D